linagora/tmail-lsc/README.md

 ### Configuration

-The plugin connection needs a JWT token to connect to James.
+The plugin connection needs a JWT token to connect to TMail.
 To configure this JWT token, set the `password` field of the plugin connection as the JWT token you want to use.

-The `url` field of the plugin connection must be set to the URL of James' webadmin.
+The `url` field of the plugin connection must be set to the URL of TMail' webadmin.

 The `username` field of the plugin is ignored for now.

 ### Usage

 There is an example of configuration in the `sample` directory.
-The `lsc.xml` file describe a synchronization from an OBM LDAP to a James server.
+The `lsc.xml` file describe a synchronization from an OBM LDAP to a TMail server.
 The values to configure are:
 - `connections.ldapConnection.url`: The URL to the LDAP of OBM
 - `connections.ldapConnection.username`: An LDAP user which is able to read the OBM aliases
 - `connections.ldapConnection.password`: The password of this user

-- `connections.pluginConnection.url`: The URL to the James Webadmin
+- `connections.pluginConnection.url`: The URL to the TMail Webadmin
-- `connections.pluginConnection.password`: the JWT token used to connect the James Webadmin, it must includes an admin claim.
+- `connections.pluginConnection.password`: the JWT token used to connect the TMail Webadmin, it must includes an admin claim.

 - `tasks.task.ldapSourceService.baseDn`: The search base of the users to synchronize.

-The domains used in the aliases must have been previously created in James.
+The domains used in the aliases must have been previously created in TMail.
 Otherwise, if a user have a single alias pointing to an unknown domain, none of her aliases will be added.

-The jar of the James LSC plugin must be copied in the `lib` directory of your LSC installation.
+The jar of the TMail LSC plugin must be copied in the `lib` directory of your LSC installation.
 Then you can launch it with the following command line:

 ```bash